nus-cs2103-AY2324S1/ip/docs/README.md

 # User Guide

 ## Features

-### Add tasks
+### Add Tasks

-Add a task from the following categories: todo, deadline, event.

-### Mark tasks as done

-Mark a task as completed with a cross on the list, but not remove it from the task list.

-## See current tasks
+1. Todo: Simple tasks with no specific date attached.
+2. Deadline: Tasks that need to be completed by a certain date.
+3. Event: Tasks that occur between two dates.
+### List Tasks
-List all tasks in the current task list with completed status.
+See all your current tasks in one overview.

+### Mark Tasks as Done
+Indicate which tasks you have completed.

+### Unmark Tasks
+Reverse a task's status if marked incorrectly.

+### Delete Tasks
+Remove tasks you no longer need.

+### Search for Tasks
+Find tasks by keyword or date.

+### Archive Tasks
+Move tasks to an archive to declutter your main list.

-### `todo xxx` - Add a todo task
+### `todo [description]` - Add a todo task

-Add a todo task with the description "xxx".
+Add a todo task with a description.

 Example of usage: